yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ## Oracle Safety and PricePerShare Calculations

-Critical to the hack cited above, is the ability for an attacker to affect pricePerShare by transferring the vaults’ underlying token directly to the vault contract.
+Critical to the hack cited above is the ability of an attacker to affect pricePerShare by transferring the vaults’ underlying token directly to the vault contract.

 While this does not affect the accuracy/reliability of the vault token pricing, it can be used by an attacker to trick a lending market while leveraging up their position.

-Beginning in API version 0.4.4, Yearn vaults introduced feature called “Airdrop Protection”, which prevents pricePerShare changes when tokens are transferred directly to the vault contract.
+Beginning in API version 0.4.4, Yearn vaults introduced a feature called “Airdrop Protection”, which prevents pricePerShare changes when tokens are transferred directly to the vault contract.

 ## Recommendations